flaviogheri/flaviogheri.github.io/_posts/2017-09-10-conference-on-javascript.markdown

 In order to keep the model simple, 2 main group of features were to be evaluated:
 > 1. Red pixel values in the image (position of pixel with maximum red hue, mean position of red intensity and standard deviation of red hue across image)
-> 2. Boundaries of shapes (using Canny edge extraction and probabilistic Hough)
+> 2. Boundaries of shapes (using image processing techniques such as Canny edge extraction and probabilistic Hough)

 ### 1. Red Pixel Values